Kong/docs.konghq.com/app/konnect/configure/runtime-manager/index.md

 ## Types of runtimes

-Each runtime group connects to its own runtime instances.
 Every runtime instance in a group must be of the same type.

 Currently, the only supported runtime type in the
 {{site.konnect_saas}} application is a [{{site.base_gateway}}](/gateway/)